openfun/marsha/README.md

 For this step, we cooked a script to help you build, tag and deploy images.
 All the scripts are run from the marsha root directory.

 🔧 **Before you go further**, you need to create `./env.d/lambda` and replace the relevant values with your own.
 The `ECR` url is available in the `shared_resources` terraform output you copied earlier.
-You can use this command to create the file from the existing model:
+You should use this command to create the file from the existing model:

     $ cp ./env.d/lambda.dist ./env.d/lambda